moabualruz/ricecoder/SECURITY.md

 ### Q: How do I report a security issue?

-**A**: Email security@ricecoder.dev with details.
+**A**: Use GitHub Security Advisories at https://github.com/moabualruz/ricecoder/security/advisories with details.
 Do not create public GitHub issues for security vulnerabilities.

 ### Q: Is RiceCoder suitable for production use?